 Some credit unions offer $150K personal loans to members under certain circumstances.
 Bear in mind that you’ll need to meet the credit union’s requirements for membership in order to apply for a personal loan.
 For example:

-- Navy Federal Credit Union offers personal loans up to $150,000 for some purposes when you apply with a co-borrower at a branch.
+- Navy Federal Credit Union offers personal loans up to $150,000 for home improvement, although you're required to apply with a qualifying co-borrower at a branch office.

 - United Nations Federal Credit Union offers unsecured personal loans up to $150,000.